-Online Programs in Population Health and Systems Innovation and Leadership Added to Lineup of Offered Specialties
+Online Programs in Population Health and Systems Leadership and Innovation Added to Lineup of Offered Specialties

 By Megan Hinners

 The University of Wisconsin–Madison School of Nursing continues to raise the bar in developing leaders in nursing, announcing two new specialty tracks to the Doctor of Nursing Practice (DNP) program.
-With the new additions, nurses looking to advance their careers in health care can discover new possibilities in advanced nursing practice through two unique online DNP tracks in either Population Health or Systems Innovation and Leadership.
+With the new additions, nurses looking to advance their careers in health care can discover new possibilities in advanced nursing practice through two unique online DNP tracks in either Population Health or Systems Leadership and Innovation.

 The announcement comes during a pivotal time in health care as the industry finds itself facing an increasing need for advanced practice nurse leaders.
 Customized to a nurse’s experiences and career goals, each program builds the skills nurses need to think critically and proficiently as expert clinicians with advanced knowledge in systems, leadership, program evaluation, informatics, and health policy.